Skip to main content

 Rule 5703-29-16 | Qualified distribution center.

-(B) In order to meet the requirements to be a qualified distribution center, a warehouse, a facility similar to a warehouse, or a refining facility in addition to meeting all other requirements specified in section 5751.40 of the Revised Code, must meet both of the following requirements for the qualifying period:
+(B) In order to be certified as a qualified distribution center, a warehouse, a facility similar to a warehouse, or a refining facility in addition to meeting all other conditions specified in section 5751.40 of the Revised Code, must meet both of the following conditions for the qualifying period:

 (a) For example, corporation A is the operator of a distribution center.
 Corporation A, corporation B, and corporation Z purchase qualified property that is shipped to the distribution center by independent, third-party suppliers during the qualifying period.
 Corporation A and corporation B are part of the same consolidated elected taxpayer group; corporation Z is not part of corporation A's consolidated elected taxpayer group.
 The purchases of qualified property made by corporation A and corporation B that are shipped to the distribution center are aggregated in the calculation of the five hundred million dollar threshold.
 However, purchases made by corporation Z are not included in that calculation because corporation Z is not part of corporation A's consolidated elected taxpayer group.